medavox/distribackup/docs/message binary spec.md

 * Archive Status
 * Update Announcement

 The information within is used differently depending on the label.
 Only the Publisher can send an Update Announcement.
-As an Archive Status, it's a reply to and archive status req.
+As an Archive Status, it's a reply to an archive status req.
 It gives the known status of the global archive, not the requested peer's local mirror.

 Element             | Type